Ayush-Tripathy/ccsv/README.md

 options->delim = ','; // Specify the delimiter
 options->quote_char = '"'; // Specify the quote character
-options->escape_seq = "\"\""; // Specify the escape character
-options->ignore_comment = 1; // Specify whether to skip comment lines or not
-options->ignore_escape_sequence = 1; // Specify whether to ignore escape sequences or not

-// Below options are not working properly yet options->ignore_empty_lines = 1; // Specify whether to skip empty rows or not
+options->skip_initial_space = 1; // Specify if you want to skip the initial space after the delimiter

 // Initialize the reader with the options ccsv_reader *reader = ccsv_init_reader(options);